 The PE teacher had added IHT ZONES for high school freshmen and sophomores to use in on-campus PE classes in 2018 and saw a marked improvement in student wellness.
 When Covid-19 forced schools to close campuses and shift to online learning, she found herself in need of a way to keep students active.

 “When the shutdown came, we didn’t have things to get them motivated,” she said.
-“You can say what you want , but getting them moving is the main goal.”
+“You can say what you want (to get them motivated), but getting them moving is the main goal.”

 Accessing California’s Learning Loss Mitigation Fund